The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Results

-Here, we find a different radial velocity profile than in the previous non-rotating model with two equations presented in~\cite{ref-Pocsai}.
-Furthermore, the similarity exponents are different ($\alpha = 0$, $\beta = 1$, and $\gamma = -1$ in the two-equation model).
-This is most likely due to the new smoother solution forming as a consequence of a result of the second derivative appearing in the Poisson equation.
-It can be seen that the solution depicted above in Figure~\ref{fig2} is numerically stable in the specified initial and boundary condition range.
-It is more relevant to investigate the dynamics of the complete fluid in time and space in order to understand certain general trends or physical phenomena as the function of the initial conditions.
-For this reason, we now evaluate the related energy densities, which are as follows:
+Compared to the previous, non-rotating, model with two-equations presented in Ref.~\cite{ref-Pocsai}, we found a different radial velocity profile.
+Also, the similarity exponents are different $\alpha = 0$, $\beta = 1$, and $\gamma = -1$ in the two-equation model.
+This is most likely due to the new smoother solution forming as a consequence of the effect of the second derivative appearing in the Poisson equation.
+Furthermore, we have seen that the solution depicted above in Fig.~\ref{fig2} is numerically stable in the specified initial and boundary condition range.
+It is more relevant to investigate the dynamics of the complete fluid in time and space to understand some general trends or physical phenomena as the function of the initial conditions.
+Due to this reason, we evaluated the related energy densities, which are the following

-Figure~\ref{fig3} further illustrates the fact that the kinetic energy density has a singularity at $t=0$, as we have already seen in the case of the radial velocity.
-It has linearly enhancing maxima at larger distances, and has a fast decay in time for all radial distances.
-As mentioned above, the gravitational potential is a negative polynomial in time; therefore, we can obtain the total energy density of the system.
-From the total energy density distribution, it is apparent that the short-time behavior of the system is dominated by the initial explosion, while the long-range structure is regulated by the gravitational potential.
+Fig.~\ref{fig3} illustrates that the kinetic energy density has a singularity at $t=0$ as we have seen in the case of radial velocity.
+It has linearly enhancing maxima at larger distances and has a quick decay in time for all radial distances.
+As we mentioned above, the gravitational potential is a negative polynomial in time.
+Thereby, we can obtain the total energy density of the system.
+From the total energy density distribution, it is apparent that the short-time behavior of the system is predominated by the initial explosion and the long-range structure is regulated by the gravitational potential.

-\subsection{Rotating System}
+\subsection{Rotating system}